cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/content-types/reference-architecture.md

 ## Purpose

-The purpose of a reference architecture is to provide a high-level view, including visual representation of, how all or part of the Cloudflare platform is built and how Cloudflare products would fit into a customer's existing infrastructure.
+The purpose of a reference architecture is to provide a high-level view of how all or part of the Cloudflare platform is built and how Cloudflare products would fit into a customer's existing infrastructure.
 Reference architectures are designed to show where our platform fits in with a customer's current environment and describe key aspects of a Cloudflare feature/service.
-Reference architectures should also map to customer use cases to Cloudflare solutions.
+Reference architectures should also map customer use cases to Cloudflare solutions.

-They are typically long documents, if you need to describe a single architecture without a great deal of content, please use a [Reference architecture diagram](/style-guide/documentation-content-strategy/content-types/reference-architecture-diagram/)
+Reference architectures are typically very detailed.
+To describe a single architecture without much written content, use a [Reference architecture diagram](/style-guide/documentation-content-strategy/content-types/reference-architecture-diagram/).

 ## Tone